Rehan-M-395/ML-From-Scratch/README.md

 - Gradient Descent
 - Batch Gradient Descent
 - Perceptron Loss Funciton
+- Random Forest with help of Decision Tree
 > More algorithms will be added over time.

 ---